itslychee/mpdrp/README.md

 // ...
 ```

+# Autostart

+It's ideal that the program shouldn't be manually started by the user, so I've attempted to create decent scripts.
+For Linux and OSX users, you
+will have to change it up to meet your needs.

+## Windows

+Open up the folder and execute `mpdrp.bat` while following its instructions.

+## OSX

+- Open up the folder
+- Move `mpdrp.plist` to `/Library/LaunchAgents/`
+- Open up your Terminal
+- Enter `launchctl load /Library/LaunchAgents/mpdrp.plist`
+- Finally, enter `launchctl start com.itslychee.mpdrp` and it should be running

+As I don't have a Mac, I cannot assure you that the program or the plist file provided will work as expected.
+So, if something doesn't look right
+to you, please make a PR or an issue.
+I would highly be appreciative!

+## Linux

+For systemd users, you will need to copy `mpdrp.service` in the extracted tarball folder.
+I recommend using `systemd-user` for MPDRP as it is locally based
+and as such, it doesn't require root.
+For other process managers, you're expected to know how to create one yourself, or feel free to create a PR that improves/adds on to
+the current release configuration.

 ## Screenshots

 Find them in the `/assets` directory of the repository, their filenames will start with `showcase`.
 I mainly done this to make the